Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Summary of D scaling behaviors

 \subsection{Scaling of entanglement entropy of the ground state on different lattices}

-The ground state properties are not only important for studying static behaviors, but also illuminating for investigation on out-equilibrium process.
-In this section, we present the ground state entanglement scaling of tight-binding model on square, honeycomb and Lieb lattices.
-The three considered lattices have very different energy dispersion and so that their ground states exhibit various entanglement entropy scaling behaviors.
-We investigate the scaling behavior under different subsystem-cut configurations, including changing and fixing the total system size.
+The ground-state properties are not only important for studying static behaviors, but also are illuminating for investigation on out-of-equilibrium processes.
+In this section, we present the ground-state entanglement scaling of the tight-binding model on square, honeycomb, and Lieb lattices.
+The three considered lattices have very different energy dispersion and so that their ground states exhibit various entanglement scaling behaviors.
+We investigate the scaling behavior under different (sub)system-cut configurations, including changing and fixing the ratio of subsystem.

-In Fig.~\ref{fig:GS_EE_scaling}, we plot the ground state entanglement entropy on $L \times L$ lattices, with $\frac{L}{4} \times \frac{L}{4}$ square-like and $\frac{L}{4} \times L$ strip-like subsystems.
-The ground state on square lattice exhibits a $S \sim L \log L$ scaling due to the presence of a co-dimension one fermi surface.
-For honeycomb lattice with Dirac cone, its entanglement entropy follows area-law as $S \sim L$.
-For Lieb lattice with a flat band, we observe a volume-law entanglement $S \sim L^2$.
+In Fig.~\ref{fig:GS_EE_scaling}, we plot the ground-state entanglement entropy on $L \times L$ lattices, with $\frac{L}{4} \times \frac{L}{4}$ square-like and $\frac{L}{4} \times L$ strip-like subsystems.
+In this (sub)system configuration, the ratio of subsystem is fixed, and the scaling behavior with varying the total system size is investigated.
+The ground state on square lattice exhibits a $S \sim L \log L$ scaling due to the presence of a codimension-one Fermi surface.
+For the honeycomb lattice with Dirac cone, its entanglement entropy follows the area law as $S \sim L$.
+For the Lieb lattice with a flat band, we observe a volume-law entanglement $S \sim L^2$.

-Another subsystem-cut configuration considered in the main text, is to cut $L_{A} \times L$ strip-like subsystems in a size-fixed total system, with changing the ratio $u = L_A / L$.
+Another considered (sub)system-cut configuration is to cut $L_{A} \times L$ strip-like subsystems in a size-fixed total system, with changing the ratio $u = L_A / L$.
 The numerical results for different lattices with fixed total system size $120 \times 120$ are shown in Fig.~\ref{fig:GS_EE_fix}.
-For square lattice, it behaves similarly with the $(1+1)$d critical system, with a $S \sim \log \sin (\pi u)$ entanglement scaling.
+For square lattice, it behaves similarly with the $(1+1)$D critical system, with a $S \sim \log \sin (\pi u)$ entanglement scaling.
 The ground state on honeycomb lattice gives a $S \sim 1/u$ scaling for $u < \frac{1}{2}$ and $S \sim 1/(1-u)$ for $u > \frac{1}{2}$.
-For Lieb lattice, this subsystem-cut configuration gives again a $S \sim u^2$ volume-law scaling.
+For Lieb lattice, this (sub)system-cut configuration gives again a $S \sim u^2$ volume-law scaling.

 We can also consider the ``thin torus'' limit, i.e. the total system is quasi-1d with size $L_x \times L_y$ and $L_x \gg L_y$.
-As shown in Fig.~\ref{fig:GS_thin_EE}, all three lattice geometries have a linear growth entanglement entropy $S \sim L_y$ under this subsystem-cut configuration.
+As shown in Fig.~\ref{fig:GS_thin_EE}, all three lattice geometries have a linear growing entanglement entropy $S \sim L_y$ under this (sub)system-cut configuration.